michael1e23/pyinstant/README.rst

 **Instantly start python script by skipping initialization procedures**

 Your initialization will be run just once.
-After you can fork children that are already initialized.
+After that, you can fork children that are already initialized.
 You can even modify the scripts main code without needing to restart your script.
 It will be dynamically reloaded and